We are talking about a substance made by the cells of the stomach.

 Aspartic proteinases are also called acid proteinases because they act between pH 1.5 and 5.0.
-The mucosal lining of the human gastric mucosa produces four types of pepsinogen: pepsinogen I (PGA or PGI), pepsinogen II (PGC or PGII), cathepsin E, and cathepsin D.
+The human gastric mucosa mucosal lining produces four types of pepsinogen: pepsinogen I (PGA or PGI), pepsinogen II (PGC or PGII), cathepsin E, and cathepsin D.

-The timing of the first measurable pepsinogen appearance in the fetal stomach has been reported to vary considerably between species.
+The timing of the first measurable pepsinogen appearance in the fetal stomach has been reported to vary considerably.
 In the human fetus, granules appear in peptic cells at weeks 32 to 36.

 Cephalic vagal stimulation strongly stimulates pepsinogen secretion.
 Acetylcholine, cholecystokinin, gastrin, secretin, VIP, epidermal growth factor, and nitric oxide can stimulate pepsinogen.

 Anticholinergics, histamine H receptor antagonists, and vagotomy decrease pepsinogen secretion.
-Elevated serum levels of type 1 pepsinogen have been associated with duodenal ulcer and gastrinoma, while atrophic gastritis (with or without pernicious anemia) has been associated with low levels of type 1 pepsinogen.
+Elevated serum levels of type 1 pepsinogen have been associated with duodenal ulcers and gastrinoma.
+In contrast, atrophic gastritis (with or without pernicious anemia) has been associated with low levels of type 1 pepsinogen.

 The human pepsinogen gene contains nine exons.
-Evidence supports the existence of a multi-gene family for human pepsinogen on the chromosome.
+Evidence supports a multi-gene family for human pepsinogen on the chromosome.

-Pepsinogen is synthesized in the main and mucosal cells of the neck of the fundic region of the gastric mucosa and is stored as secretory granules.
+Pepsinogen is synthesized in the primary and mucosal cells of the neck of the fundic region of the gastric mucosa and is stored as secretory granules.

-The secretion of pepsinogen synthesized from the transfected gene in AtT20 cells responds to cyclic AMP, indicating that pepsinogen is secreted through the regulated secretory pathway.
+Pepsinogen secretion synthesized from the transfected gene in AtT20 cells responds to cyclic AMP, indicating that pepsinogen is secreted through the regulated secretory pathway.

 A small amount of pepsinogen is also found in the bloodstream and is secreted in the urine; the latter is sometimes known as uropepsinogen.
-The origin of these pepsinogens is apparently stomachic, since they are absent in gastrectomy patients.
+The origin of these pepsinogens is stomachic since they are absent in gastrectomy patients.

 No physiological role has been demonstrated for pepsinogen in plasma and urine.
 The stomach secretes stored pepsinogen in response to hormonal and neural stimuli.

-Zymogens and enzymes very similar to pepsinogen and pepsin are not limited to the stomachs of vertebrates.
-For example, fungi secrete pepsin-like enzymes apparently to digest proteins in the media.
+Zymogens and enzymes are very similar to pepsinogen, and pepsin is not limited to the stomachs of vertebrates.
+For example, fungi secrete pepsin-like enzymes to digest proteins in the media.

 Among these enzymes, rhizopuspepsin and endothiapepsin are well studied.
-Although zismogens of the native fungal aspartic protease have not been observed, rhizopuspepsinogen has been cloned and recombinant rhizopuspepsinogen is spontaneously activated in acid solutions.
+Although zymogens of the native fungal aspartic protease have not been observed, rhizopuspepsinogen has been cloned, and recombinant rhizopuspepsinogen is spontaneously activated in acid solutions.